- About us

 Real Adoption Stories

-We share eight stories from couples or individuals who became parents with the help of our Adoption Connections service.
+We share twelve stories from couples or individuals who became parents with the help of our Adoption Connections service.
 Their circumstances are diverse, and their routes to becoming parents were all different.

 The internet is a fantastic resource, but it can pose particular risks for adopted children.
 Here, we point you towards a range of online articles and resources.
 These offer specific advice for adoptive parents, foster carers and professionals who work with adoptive families.